Mergifyio/daiquiri/doc/source/index.rst

 .. literalinclude:: ../../examples/output.py

-If the default output configuration suit your needs, then for convenience you may pass the name of an output as a string rather than needing to import the class and produce an instance.
+If the default output configurations suit your needs, then for convenience you may pass the name of an output as a string rather than needing to import the class and produce an instance.